 Supporting new and expectant mothers key considerations for employers

-Returning to work after maternity leave can be a significant adjustment, particularly for employees who wish to continue breastfeeding or expressing milk.
-How an employer responds at this stage can have a lasting impact on an employee’s wellbeing, engagement and decision to remain with the organisation.
+Returning to work after maternity leave can be a significant adjustment, often involving practical and logistical challenges, particularly for employees who wish to continue breastfeeding or expressing milk.
+How these needs are handled can have a lasting impact on an employee’s wellbeing, retention and productivity especially in technical, laboratory, engineering or operational environments where flexibility and facilities may be constrained.

 In the UK, employers have legal obligations to protect breastfeeding employees from discrimination, ensure their health and safety, and provide suitable facilities at work.
 Taking a proactive and supportive approach not only helps employers meet these legal duties but also demonstrates a genuine commitment to equality and family-friendly working practices.

-This article outlines the legal framework that applies to breastfeeding at work and provides practical guidance on how employers can support employees effectively and lawfully.
+This article outlines the legal framework and provides practical guidance on how employers can support breastfeeding employees effectively and lawfully.

 The legal framework